llakala/synaptic-standard/README.md

 - The solutions I use instead to solve the same issues

-## A single configuration.nix is hard to maintain.
-When you first install NixOS,
+## A single configuration.nix is hard to maintain

-it comes with a `configuration.nix` file.
+When you first install NixOS, it comes with a `configuration.nix` file.
 Even if you move to flakes, you're likely still wrapping a normal `configuration.nix`.
 This file gets increasingly hard to maintain, as the amount of configuration you have increases over time.

 The solution to this is to split your `configuration.nix` into multiple files.
 And splitting is great.
 Want to add some configuration for `fish`?
 Make a